 Bits 0–3 of the Transfer Frame Primary Header shall contain the (Binary Encoded) Transfer Frame Version Number.

-This 4-bit field shall identify the data unit as a Transfer Frame defined by this Recommended Standard; it shall be set to ‘1100’.
+This 4-bit field shall identify the data unit as a Transfer Frame defined by this Recommended Standard; it shall be set to ‘1100’ binary.

-NOTE – This Recommended Standard defines the USLP Transfer Frame, whose binary encoded Version Number is ‘1100’.

 Spacecraft Identifier

 Bits 4–19 of the Transfer Frame Primary Header shall contain the Spacecraft Identifier (SCID).